szilard/talks-main/README.md

 ### Bonus: KDD conference invited talk

 Probably my most prestigious conference invitation so far, I included my KDD 2017 (Halifax, Canada, Aug 2017) talk here.
-It was a mix of the topics discussed in previous talks with the theme of "Machine Learning: Quo Vadis", [video here](https://www.youtube.com/watch?v=8wyOwUNw7D8).
+It was a mix of the topics discussed in previous talks with the theme of what's the current state of ML in practice and where are we headed ("Machine Learning Software in Practice: Quo Vadis"), [video here](https://www.youtube.com/watch?v=8wyOwUNw7D8).